oracle-samples/oci-streaming-datasync-sample/README.md

 3. You have the Target application's REST API, Auth token and Json Payload for loading data to it.

-_Creating the cloud artefacts in OCI cloud_
+_Creating the cloud artefacts in OCI_

-Download the files from the respository and navigate to location where you downloaded the files
+1. Download the files from the respository and navigate to location where you downloaded the files.

+2. Modify provider.tf , with values spefic to your OCI environment.

-Run Terraform to create all your resources in OCI.
+3. Run following Terraform  commands to create all your resources in OCI.
+You will be asked the provide variable values.

-terraform init
+- terraform init
+-

-terraform plan
+- terraform plan
+-

-terraform apply
+- terraform apply

-This step creates all the resources in OCI , including the setup of a VCN, an API Gateway, uploading the Oracle Cloud Functions and creating a OCI Vault to store the Fusion ERP password.
+4. This step creates all the resources in OCI , including the setup of a VCN, an API Gateway, Streams, Service Connectors, Notifications,  Object Storage Bucket,uploading the Oracle Cloud Functions and creating an OCI Vault.

-Log In to OCI console and validate whether all OCI resources are created
+5. Log In to OCI console and validate whether all OCI resources are created

 _Running the sample_

 1. To run the sample, get the API Gateway URL corresponding to _sync_ route.
 It will look like following, https://pfk2...apigateway...../stream/sync?streamOCID=ocid1.stream.oc1......
 Get the OCID of the _DataSyncStream_ and pass it as the query param value of _streamOCID_.